 The rest of your day really depends on how much time you’ve got and how much you want to keep walking.
 There are still lots of things to do around the Champs Elysees and I’ll list a few options.
 In either case, I’ll end my day of exploring the Champs Elysees area with a wonderful romantic dinner.

 The place de la Concorde is the gateway to the Tuileries Gardens.
 Together with the Luxembourg Gardens in Saint Germain, it’s one of the finest parks in all of Paris.
 It stretches all the way from Place de la Concorde to the Louvre and its most pleasant section is the central pond, where you can grab one of the metal chairs for a lovely break from all the walking.
 There are also a couple of reasonably priced cafes and two prime museums at its western edge: the Musée de l’Orangerie and the Jeu de Paume.
-The former is home to impressionist and post-impressionist masterpieces by the likes of Monet, Cezanne, Renoir and Picasso, while the latter is a centre for modern and postmodern photography & media.
+The former is home to impressionist and post-impressionist masterpieces by the likes of Monet, Cezanne, Renoir, and Picasso, while the latter is a center for modern and postmodern photography & media.

 The most beautiful bridge in Paris

 Just across from the Grand & Petit Palais, the banks of the Seine are connected by the prettiest bridge in all of Paris.
 The Pont Alexandre III was also built for the Universal Exposition of 1900.
-Famous for its gilded ornaments and Art Nouveau lamps, the bridge is one of the most romantic spots in Paris, so it’s no wonder why so many couples come here for their pre wedding super cheesy photoshoot.
+Famous for its gilded ornaments and Art Nouveau lamps, the bridge is one of the most romantic spots in Paris, so it’s no wonder why so many couples come here for their pre-wedding super cheesy photoshoot.

 During spring and summer, there’s more action happening beneath the bridge than on top with a few pop bars springing to life.
 It’s the perfect spot in Paris to end your day.
 Bring your own drinks or grab a spot in one of the bars and enjoy the last few hours of what will probably be another one of those days in Paris that you just didn’t want to come to an end.